-Abstract Groundwater flow regimes in the seasonally thawed soils in areas of continuous permafrost are relatively unknown despite their potential role in delivering water, carbon, and nutrients to streams.
-Using numerical groundwater flow models informed by observations from a headwater catchment in arctic Alaska, United States, we identify several mechanisms that result in substantial surface-subsurface water exchanges across the land surface during downslope transport and create a primary control on dissolved organic carbon loading to streams and rivers.
+Groundwater flow regimes in the seasonally-thawed soils in areas of continuous permafrost are relatively unknown despite their potential role in delivering water, carbon, and nutrients to streams.
+Using numerical groundwater flow models informed by observations from a headwater catchment in arctic Alaska, USA, we identify several mechanisms that result in substantial surfacesubsurface water exchanges across the land surface during downslope movement and create a primary control on dissolved organic carbon (DOC) loading to streams and rivers.
 The models indicate that surface water flowing downslope has a substantial groundwater component due to rapid surface-subsurface exchanges across a range of hydrologic states, from unsaturated to flooded.
-Field-based measurements corroborate the high groundwater contributions, and river dissolved organic carbon concentrations are similar to that of groundwater across large discharge ranges.
-The persistence of these groundwater contributions in arctic watersheds will influence carbon export to rivers as thaw depth increases in a warmer climate.
+Field-based measurements corroborate the high groundwater contributions, and river DOC concentrations are similar to that of groundwater across large discharge ranges.
+The persistence of these groundwater contributions in arctic watersheds will influence carbon export to rivers if thaw depth increases in a warmer climate.